Sir Smith Child, 2nd Baronet

-Sir Smith Hill Child, 2nd Baronet, GCVO, CB, CMG, DSO, DL (19 September 1880 – 11 November 1958) was an officer in the British Army and a Conservative Party politician.
+Brigadier-General Sir Smith Hill Child, 2nd Baronet, GCVO, CB, CMG, DSO, DL (19 September 1880 – 11 November 1958) was an officer in the British Army and a Conservative Party politician.

 Early life and education

 Hill Child was educated at Eton College and Christ Church, Oxford.
 He succeeded his grandfather, Sir Smith Child, 1st Baronet, as 2nd Baronet of Newfield Hall, near Tunstall, Staffordshire, in 1896.

 Military career

-Hill Child was commissioned as a second lieutenant in the 3rd Battalion Royal Scots, a part-time Militia battalion, on 25 October 1899.
+Hill Child was commissioned as a second lieutenant in the part-time 3rd (Edinburgh Light Infantry Militia) Battalion, Royal Scots, on 25 October 1899.
 The battalion was embodied for full-time service in the Second Boer War on 5 December that year, and in early March 1900 left Queenstown on the SS Oriental for South Africa.
 They landed at East London on 21 March 1900 and by July was engaged in operations against Boer Commandos in the Transvaal.
 Hill Child was wounded, and returned to the United Kingdom during Christmas 1900.
 He was promoted to lieutenant in the militia battalion on 6 March 1901, but in July was commissioned into the Regular Army as a second lieutenant in the newly raised Irish Guards.
 Promotion to lieutenant in the regiment came on 1 March 1902, and he was chosen to carry the colours at the first presentation of Colours to the Regiment on 30 May 1902, following which he was appointed a Member of the Royal Victorian Order (MVO).
 He retired from Regular service in 1909 and was placed on the Reserve of Officers in 1910.

-On 8 February 1910, Hill Child was promoted to Lieutenant-Colonel in the part-time Territorial Force and was appointed commanding officer of the II North Midland Brigade in the Royal Field Artillery.
+On 8 February 1910, Hill Child was promoted to lieutenant-colonel in the part-time Territorial Force and was appointed commanding officer of the II North Midland Brigade in the Royal Field Artillery.
 He was in command when the brigade was mobilised as part of the 46th (North Midland) Division in the First World War and served with it on the Western Front.
 The brigade was later numbered CCXXXI (231).
 46th Division saw its first major action at the Battle of the Hohenzollern Redoubt in October 1915.
-Hill Child was awarded the DSO in 1916.
+Hill Child was awarded the Distinguished Service Order in 1916.

 At the Battle of Gommecourt on 1 July 1916, organised as a diversion from the main Battle of the Somme, the divisional artillery was allocated the task of wire-cutting: CCXXXI and another brigade formed the Left group, under the command of Hill Child.
-This group supported two battalions (1/5th and 1/7th (Robin Hoods)) of the Sherwood Foresters, but the German wire entanglements were in dead ground and could not been seen by artillery observers.
+This group supported two battalions (1/5th and 1/7th (Robin Hoods)) of the Sherwood Foresters, but the German wire entanglements were in dead ground and could not be seen by artillery observers.
 The attack was a costly failure, and Hill Child was a member of the court of inquiry into the circumstances.